 Unfortunately, if devices containing ePHI are not stored in a secure location at all times, they are subject to the possibility of loss or theft.
 If the information stored on such devices is not encrypted or password-protected, the loss or theft of the device becomes an even more severe issue.

 When it comes to training employees on HIPAA regulations and compliance, it's important that every employee who comes in contact with PHI be thoroughly educated.
 Employee HIPAA training is more than a recommendation - it is a requirement of the HIPAA law.
 All staff members must be well-trained on the law, as well as on the particular policies and procedures set forth by your individual practice.

 6. Gossiping / Sharing PHI

-Although general gossip or chit chat by the water cooler can be harmless, PHI should always be off limits.
+Although general gossip or chit-chat by the water cooler can be harmless, PHI should always be off-limits.
 When talking to co-workers, there is no reason to discuss PHI.
 Plus, it comes with a hefty fine.

 Medical practice employees with access to patient PHI need to be careful about the information they share with others.
-When discussing PHI, should always be aware of who may be listening.
+When discussing PHI, one should always be aware of who may be listening.
 Keep conversations about PHI behind closed doors, and only with appropriate office personnel.

 7. Employee Dishonesty

 Although not always done with a malicious purpose, when employees try to access PHI that they are not authorized to view, this is a HIPAA violation.
 Often it is merely out of curiosity, but the punishment is the same regardless of the intent.
 Thorough and precise training and procedures that outline who can access what, as well as a clear indication of the consequences that will result, can help prevent occurrences of this particular HIPAA violation.